Success stories and implementation information that will help you

 quickly bring new users up to speed.

-- What industries/products does DFMA® work best with?
+- What industries/products does DFMA® software work best with?

 - DFMA® can be applied to any electro-mechanical product that requires manufacture and assembly of metallic or plastic components.
 Ignoring any cultural/organizational challenges, there is no evidence that DFMA® is better suited to any particular industry.